Indicio-tech/aries-mobileagent-react-native-old/README.md

 Either install a compiled package or use a git submodule for local development:

 ### Install
-Within your local React Native app, run with your target version:
+Within your React Native app, run with your target version:
 ```
 npm install "git@github.com:Indicio-tech/aries-mobileagent-react-native.git#v0.x.x"
 ```

 ### Local Library Development
 We suggest using git submodules for local development, due to known [metro symlink issues](https://github.com/facebook/metro/issues/1) that prevent the usage of local npm dependecies or `npm link`.
+You may be able to utilize a [custom metro configuration](https://github.com/facebook/metro/issues/447).

 Within your local React Native app, run:
 ```